aliblackk/colregs-llm-qlora/README.md

 The evaluation was performed on 20 held-out examples, so the results may not fully represent performance on a larger or more diverse COLREGS dataset.

-The goal of the project is to demonstrate the complete fine-tuning workflow rather than achieve a perfect benchmark score.

 ## Reproducibility